SimReale/NSOE/README.md

 # TablutCompetition
-Software for the Tablut Students Competition
+Software for the Tablut Students Competition.

+NSOE version has been awarded with with the 🥉**3rd place** overall for performances.

 ## Installation on Ubuntu/Debian